EricTanUMD/final_project/README.md

 * exercises.json: A json file containing recommended exercises for the respective function
 * tracker.py: The tracker, run this file do interact with the tracker.

+How to use: Simply run tracker.py and follow the instructions provided.

 | Method/Function | Primary Author | Techniques Demonstrated |
 | ------------- | ------------- | ------------- |
 | __init__  | Eric Tan  | regular expressions/generator expressions|